tscircuit/cli/README.md

 # Clone a snippet from the registry
 tsci clone author/snippetName

+# Add a component from tscircuit.com
+tsci add author/component-name
 ```

 > Note: The snippets CLI uses the same configuration files as the [@tscircuit/cli](https://github.com/tscircuit/cli), so you may need to also install `npm install -g @tscircuit/cli` and run `tsci login` to authenticate!